Location & Continent

 Climate and Weather Patterns

-Climate plays a crucial role in shaping the Kumtag Desert’s environment.
-The region is classified as an arid desert climate, marked by:
+Climate shapes the Kumtag Desert’s environment.
+The region has an arid desert climate, characterized by:

 Biodiversity and Ecosystem